Methodology — Cost Segregation Benchmarks 2026

 Quality Control

+Each study runs through 16 automated checks before inclusion.
+Checks fall into five reason-family categories: hard_invariant, market_regime, calibration_outlier, input_quality, and narrative_safety.
 Studies flagged FAIL are excluded entirely.
 Studies flagged REVIEW are included with the qc_status field preserved.
-PASS studies represent the cleanest data; the dataset's QC pass rate is 97% overall (with 100% pass in 7 of 13 property types) (97% if REVIEW counted as pass).
+PASS studies represent the cleanest data; the dataset's QC pass rate is 97% overall (with 100% pass in 7 of 13 property types).

 Reconciliation Factor (S) and rf_raw